bharadwaj1098/Computer-Vision/README.md

 Randomly chosen 80% of data.

 ### test.csv
-Rest 20% of the data.
+TEST 20% of the data.

 ### Phase-2
 All the content we submitted for phase 2.
 Includes a pdf of Literature Survey by all the team Members, a Jupyter Notebook Visualizing all the data.